Find Grad Schools

 51 Yearly Graduations

 Purdue University - Main Campus comes in at #2 on our list of the most popular colleges offering graduate certificates in communication & journalism.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 51 people received their graduate certificate in communication & journalism from Purdue.
-Of these students, 75% were women and 30% were members of underrepresented racial-ethnic groups.
-Purdue University - Main Campus communication & journalism graduates who receive their graduate certificate go on to jobs earning a median salary of $42,081.
+About 84% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #3